7 Best Festival Tech Essentials UK 2026: The Under-£80 Kit That Survives a Wet Weekend in a Field

 6. A microSD-to-phone card reader for your camera (around £15)

 If you’re shooting on anything other than your phone – a film camera with a digital back, a GoPro, a friend’s older mirrorless – a £10-£15 USB-C card reader lets you offload to your phone on site rather than carrying a laptop.
 Sandisk and UGREEN both do compact ones for around £12.
-Pair it with one of those free 5GB Google Photos uploads over festival Wi-Fi (Glastonbury’s free network is genuinely usable in 2026, with caveats) and you’ve got a backup of your weekend before you’ve even left site.
+Pair it with one of those free 5GB Google Photos uploads over festival Wi-Fi and you’ve got a backup of your weekend before you’ve even left site.

 This is the festival tech essentials UK 2026 pick that almost nobody mentions but every photographer I know carries.